 There are three general steps in applying to physician assistant programs: the primary application, the secondary application, and the interview.
 The process follows a standard timeline.

 1. Primary applications for most schools must be filed with the Centralized Application Service for Physician Assistants (CASPA).
-It includes a personal statement.
+It includes a personal statement (5000 characters).
 Once your application is complete, CASPA forwards it to whichever schools you have designated.
 The CASPA application fee is about $175 for the first program and $50 each additional program designation.

 2. Secondary applications or supplementary forms are specific to individual physician assistant programs; schools send these to applicants after they have received the CASPA application.
 Both frequently request additional information, essays, and letters of recommendation.
 Some schools may screen applicants before the applications or forms are sent out.
 However, secondary applications and supplementary forms differ in that the latter is not a formal application.